OchiengPaul442/airqo-icon-library-min/docs/SECURITY.md

 - GitHub Actions workflows that handle releases are protected to require administrator approval
 - Authentication is managed through GitHub's permissions system with strict role-based access control

+For detailed instructions on configuring administrator-only deployments, see [Administrator Deployments](./ADMIN_DEPLOYMENTS.md).

 ### NPM Publishing

 - NPM publishing is done via GitHub Actions with protected secrets